The Born-Oppenheimer Approximation

 In many cases, non-adiabatic effects can be neglected, and we may consider motion only on the ground electronic surface described by:

-Moreover, if nuclear quantum effects can be neglected, then we may arrive at classical nuclear evolution by assuming is of the form
+Moreover, if nuclear quantum effects can be neglected, then we may arrive at classical nuclear evolution by assuming

 (11) |